raikkonen09/solana-telegram-bot/README.md

 ## Features

 - **Telegram Integration**: Monitors messages in real-time from selected public or private Telegram groups, extracts token callouts, and filters messages with keywords.
-- **Solana Integration**: Auto-snipes tokens via Jupiter Aggregator or Raydium (placeholder for now) based on token addresses received from Telegram.
+- **Solana Integration**: Auto-snipes tokens via **Jupiter Aggregator** based on token addresses received from Telegram.
 Uses Phantom wallet or a connected keypair.
 - **Trade Logic**: Executes buy orders instantly after a call.
-Implements auto-sell logic with Take Profit (+50%), Stop Loss (-25%), and optional trailing stop.
+Implements auto-sell logic with **Take Profit at 50% and 100%**, Stop Loss at -25%, and optional trailing stop.
-- **Risk & Logging**: Validates tokens via Dexscreener/Jupiter API (placeholder for now) before buying.
-Includes fail-safes to ignore rugs and flag honeypots.
+- **Risk & Logging**: Validates tokens via **Dexscreener API** before buying.
+Includes fail-safes to ignore rugs, flag honeypots (placeholder), and **retry on slippage**.
 Logs all buys/sells with timestamp, transaction hash, and profit/loss percentage.

 ## Setup Instructions